 The report is presented in three sections; my introductory statement, the Remuneration report and the forward-looking Remuneration policy.
-The Remuneration report, on pages 21 to 23, details the amounts earned by the directors in respect of the period to 31 December 2014 and is subject to an advisory shareholder vote.
-The Remuneration policy, on pages 23 to 27, sets out the policy which was approved by shareholders at the Annual General Meeting held on 24 April 2014 and which will continue to apply until no later than 24 April 2017.
+The Remuneration report, on pages 21 to 23 details the amounts earned by the directors in respect of the period to 31 December 2015 and is subject to an advisory shareholder vote.
+The Remuneration policy, on pages 23 to 27 sets out the policy which was approved by shareholders at the Annual General Meeting held on 24 April 2014 and which will continue to apply until no later than 24 April 2017.

-The Remuneration Committee, which consists of the non-executive directors, deals with all aspects of the executive directors' remuneration.
+The Remuneration Committee, which consists of the non-executive directors, deals with all aspects of the remuneration of the executive directors and certain other senior managers.
 The Chief Executive, Group Finance Director and Secretary are invited to attend all or parts of each Committee meeting but are not in attendance when the subject matter covers topics pertaining to their remuneration.
 The Committee meets on a regular basis, usually three times a year and additionally if required.
-It met three times in 2014.
+It met four times in 2015.

-During the year, the Committee has undertaken a review of the Remuneration policy to satisfy itself that the policy supports the strategic objectives of the Company.
-Since the beginning of the financial year there have been no substantial changes to the remuneration received by the directors or to the policy.
+During the year, the Committee undertook a review of the Remuneration policy to satisfy itself that the policy still supports the strategic objectives of the Company.
+There have been no changes to the Remuneration policy in the year.